kh4n9373/STOCK-PRICE-PREDICTION/Report.md

 #### How it Works

-The Decision Tree algorithm employed in our stock market prediction project operates as a sophisticated decision-making process.
+The Decision Tree algorithm employed in our stock market prediction project operates as a decision-making process.
 It effectively analyzes historical stock data by posing a series of inquiries regarding market conditions, such as the comparison between the closing price and the previous day's closing price, or the presence of an upward trend in the stock.
 By answering these inquiries, the algorithm ultimately generates a prediction for the movement of tomorrow's stock price.

 #### Why We Use It